-Since its unveiling on April 5, 2019, the Hudson Yards’s Diller Scofidio+Renfro-designed cultural center The Shed has been unfolding its commissioning and programming initiative titled Open Call, in which it is introducing 52 New York-based emerging artists and collectives across several exhibitions this summer.
-For the second stage of the project, which was unveiled in June and is on view through August 25, the work of 22 artists and collectives is on view in the Level 2 Gallery.
+Since its unveiling on April 5, 2019, the Hudson Yards’s Diller Scofidio+Renfro–designed cultural center The Shed has been unfolding its commissioning and programming initiative titled Open Call, in which it is introducing 52 New York–based emerging artists and collectives across several exhibitions this summer.
+For the second stage of the project, which was unveiled in June and is on view through August 25, the work of 22 artists and collectives is displayed in the Level 2 Gallery.

 To help navigate the presentation, we asked three curators from New York art institutions to each select one highlight from the second stage of the project.

 Sophia Marisa Lucas, Assistant Curator at Queens Museum: Analisa Teachworth

 Multimedia artist Analisa Teachworth once repurposed one of the largest commercial billboards in Detroit to screen a video (which she sourced online) of a woman plunging into water.
 Another time, she staged a performance that included three goats at MoMA PS1’s VW Dome on the future of genetic technologies.
 For her presentation at The Shed, The Tribute Pallet, the artist brings her interest in sensory stimulation to full force, enclosing the viewer in a shack in which candies on a table are available to stimulate the taste buds.

 Similar to Kara Walker’s 2014 Domino Sugar Factory installation, A Subtlety, Teachworth’s presentation explores sugar’s warped history, problematized with issues of labor, race, consumption, and even health, in the U.S. Not unlike the artist’s former mixed-media installations, a projection of human figures activate and haunt the installation, singing a hymn for the past and possible future.